2018 French Polynesian legislative election

 Legislative elections were held in French Polynesia on 22 April and 6 May 2018.
 On 22 April 2018, voters cast their ballots in the first round of the election to the Assembly of French Polynesia.
 A second round was held on 6 May 2018 for the three political parties that exceeded 12.5 percent of the vote in the first round.
-The new Tapura Huiraatira party emerged as the largest in the Assembly, winning 38 of the 57 seats.
+The new Tapura Huiraatira party emerged as the largest in the Assembly, winning 38 of the 57 seats in a landslide.

 Background

 The Tahoera'a Huiraatira party, an anti-independence party led by Gaston Flosse, previously won 38 of the 57 seats in the Assembly in the 2013 general election.
 However, the governing Tahoera'a Huiraatira has been plagued by infighting and internal splits since 2013.
 Some former Tahoera'a Huiraatira members set up a new political party, which has since merged with the only other anti-independence party in the Assembly.
 Notably, Assembly Speaker Marcel Tuihani quit Tahoera'a Huiraatira in June 2017, and set up a rival party.

 All French Polynesian political parties must alternate between male and female candidates to encourage a gender balance among legislative candidates.

-The French High Commissioner of French Polynesia René Bidal announced the vote registration for the territorial election will be open from 12 March to 26 March 2018.
+The French High Commissioner of French Polynesia René Bidal announced the vote registration for the territorial election will be open from 12 to 26 March 2018.